 The restaurant closed in 1994, giving way to a Pizza Hut although the name if not the location was revived some years later in 2013 at 5 St James Place by Joel Kissan, the co-founder of Conrad restaurants.
 Joel said that his intention was to re-imagine the original as opposed to emulating it and a number of the dishes are inspired by the Boulestin cook books.

-The places of the Bloomsbury Group have been researched during October and November 2017.
+The places of the Bloomsbury Group have been researched during October and November 2017 and further in December 2019.
 This post is the second in a series of posts featuring the work of the Bloomsbury Group.
 The first is this free walking tour of Bloomsbury and Holborn.